top of page

 • Date you know you have conflicts for both the rehearsal process and shows.

-Show Dates: November 29th-December 23rd (all Mondays, Wednesdays, Thursdays, Fridays and Saturdays during those dates.)
+July 17th - August 9th (all Mondays, Thursdays, Fridays and Saturdays during those dates.)

 If you would like to send a video audition please send it to thepalacetheatrepocatello@gmail.com.